 It fits really well and has adjustable waist tabs that go a long way to ensuring it looks like it was made for you.

-The leather looks and feels really nice too.
-The Richa Cafe Racer jacket looks and feels like a £300+ jacket, at under £190 it’s a steal.
+The Richa Cafe Racer jacket looks and feels like a $500+ jacket, at around $260 with free worldwide shipping it’s a steal.

 Designed for the motorcyclist